 - Please note that, like other possessions, personal electronic devices are brought to school at the students’ (and their parents’) own risk of loss, theft, or damage, and the school will not be responsible for the cost of repairs or replacement; having said that, many students have been bringing Chromebooks to school, and loss, theft, and damage have been rare

 - Unlike a cell phone, there are no monthly data costs for a Chromebook and it generally lasts 4 to 6 years, providing a highly functional and relatively economical learning tool; therefore, Monterey has been purchasing Chromebooks for shared student use during the school day, but the number of devices per class is still quite limited, so we very much welcome students bringing their own Chromebooks

-- Why are these changes being made regarding student use of digital devices at Monterey?
+4. Why are these expectations in place at Monterey regarding student use of digital devices?

-I believe that these changes – aimed at reducing distractions from learning, increasing physical activity and social skill development through face-to-face interaction, and supporting the pedagogically sound use of digital technology – are being made in the best interests of Monterey’s students.
-My appreciation goes out to the many people – Monterey teachers, support staff, and parents as well as school district personnel – who have provided input into these plans, which we will revisit toward the end of the 2017-18 school year.
+- We believe that these changes – aimed at reducing distractions from learning, increasing physical activity and social skill development through face-to-face interaction, and supporting the pedagogically sound use of digital technology – are being made in the best interests of Monterey’s students.
+Our appreciation goes out to the many people – Monterey teachers, support staff, and parents as well as school district personnel – who have provided input into these plans, which we will be periodically revisited.